astapm/non-grafic-games/README.md

 Cars move automatically.
 For example, you can place bets with a friend on the victory of one of them.

 You can just watch the races.
+Especially for this, a pause is made between moves.
 They are unpredictable and dramatic.
 Below is an example of such a race.

 ```